Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical

 \subsubsection{Global-in-time uniform upper bound of the density}

 In order to extend the local solutions obtained in \S\ref{section-local-regular} to global ones, one needs to establish the corresponding global uniform estimates.
 To this end, we consider system \eqref{cosingu} in spherical coordinates.
 The first major task for establishing the desired global estimates for the large-data problem is to obtain the global uniform upper bound of $\rho$.
-It is worth pointing out that we cannot directly obtain the upper bound of $\rho$ from the critical Sobolev embeddings (see Lemma \ref{Hk-Ck-scalar} in Appendix \ref{improve-sobolev}), the conservation of total mass, and the BD entropy estimate, since $\rho=\rho(t,\boldsymbol{x})$ is a scalar function (see Remark \ref{remarkc4}).
-Thus, we divide this proof for the upper bound of $\rho$ into two steps: \begin{itemize} \item the upper bound of $\rho$ in $B_1=\{\boldsymbol{x}:\, |\boldsymbol{x}| <1\}$ containing the symmetric center;
+We divide this proof into two steps: \begin{itemize} \item the upper bound of $\rho$ in $B_1=\{\boldsymbol{x}:\, |\boldsymbol{x}| <1\}$ containing the symmetric center;

 \item the upper bound of $\rho$ in the domain exterior to $B_1$, {\it i.e.}, $\mathbb{R}^n\backslash B_1$. \end{itemize}